 The first time I saw a photo of Old Harry rocks (many years ago), my first thought was, where in the world is this magical place, and how do I…

-The walk from Lulworth Cove to Durdle door is a classic little beauty of a walk.
-Starting in the cute village of Lulworth, in just over a mile you can…
+The walk from Lulworth Cove to Durdle door is a classic little beauty.
+To walk to Durdle Door, in simple terms, you follow the coastline west.
+If you are in…

 Hambury Tout is that big hill in Lulworth next to the car park, with a very obvious walking trail running across it.
 This is the big hill you walk across…